FAQs about My Indie Work

 WHY DO YOUR PAPERBACKS COST SO MUCH NOW THAT YOU’RE INDIE?

 In order to even offer you print copies, I have to use what’s called POD (Print-on-Demand) technology.
 For me to earn a decent amount off of them, I cannot price them only pennies above cost.
 So this is the option–POD or e-book.
 My books are priced about the same as trade-paperback size, and in fact ARE now trade-paperback size.
-The Createspace versions are lovely and I’ve made the font a bit bigger so they’re easier to read than my other books!
+These new versions are lovely and I’ve made the font a bit bigger so they’re easier to read than my other books!
 You cannot buy these in stores, but you can order them online from Amazon.

 ARE ALL YOUR BOOKS IN PRINT OR JUST E-FORMAT?